SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex1/README.md

       exchange_rate_type => 'M'
       ) as FlightPrice
    </pre>

+7. Remove all associations and the Field **LocalLastChangedAt**.

-7. Save and activate the query.
+8. Save and activate the query.

     ![ADTquery](images/1131.png)

 > Please note:
-> Using the template the mandatory annotations for query is set automatically.
+> Using the template the mandatory annotation **@Analytics.query: true** for query is set automatically.
-> **@Analytics.query: true**
 > With the annotation **@AnalyticsDetails.query.axis:<VALUE>**, the elements of the view can be positioned on multiple axes: Rows, Columns and Free.
 The elements can be directly annotated with their axis.
 All measures (elements which can be aggregated) need to be on the same axis.
 The annotation of the first measure will therefore be used for all measures of the query.
 If **@AnalyticsDetails.query.axis:<VALUE>** is not found, the system positions the measures on the columns.

 Your final code should look like the following: